 We accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

-If English isn’t your first language, you will need an IELTS score of 6.0 with a 6.0 in writing and no element lower than 5.5 to study this programme.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.0 with a 6.0 in writing and no element lower than 5.5 to study this programme.
 If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.

 Fees, funding & scholarships